 Permitting ensures the project is safe.
 The city or county issues permits when a project’s plans are up to code.

 Getting a permit requires more than making sure the project plans are safe.
 Once the project has started it may need to be intermittently inspected.
 All projects need inspecting after completion so they can get final city approval.

-For solar arrays, city permits aren’t the only requirement pre-solar-installation.
+For solar arrays, city permits aren’t the only requirement for pre-solar installation.
 The home owner’s electric company and HOA, if they have one, need to give approval for the project as well.

 If the project and those overseeing it are following code, this shouldn’t be an issue.
-The hassle comes with the processes of acquiring the permit.
+The hassle comes with the process of acquiring the permit.

 Solar Panel Permit Requirements

 Solar permits across the United States are extremely varied.
 There are several factors that go into these differences.

 Each state and city has its own code requirements, zoning and solar legislation.
 On top of these variations, the size and type of solar array make a difference.
 It can affect the type of permit(s) needed and the process to obtain them.

 For instance, a solar array installed on a roof has different requirements than one installed in a backyard.
 Certain cities and electric companies also have system size limitations as well.
 They may also require different permits because of the size of the solar array.